If the YouTube video above is not available, here are two other ways to view:

 What is a someone after God’s heart like?
 They are God’s servants.
 They are in harmony with God, burdened with what burdens God, obeying all they know that matters to God.
 In others words—their heart is all God’s.
 Is your heart for God?
 Does He have your heart?
 Is it all His?

 2 Chronicles 16:9 For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him.
-In this you have done foolishly; therefore from now on you shall have wars.
-(NKJV)
+In this you have done foolishly; therefore from now on you shall have wars.”
+NKJV

-David’s life was empowered by the Lord.
 God uses His Spirit to empower servants for His Glory!

 Never forget that it is God who will empower His servants.
 The Spirit of God anointed David—and anyone else who ever does anything worth anything for God.
 Nothing apart from God will last.
 Only what is attached to God will have any value.